Carlsbad Child Support Attorney

 Whenever a modification is sought, it is imperative that a motion be filed as early as possible, as the modification will not take effect at any point earlier than the date on which the motion is filed.
-As such, if a child support obligor loses their job, receives a significant pay cut, or there is a significant change in the timeshare percentage with the children, the obligor must file a motion to modify or they will be ordered to continuing pay a child support amount that is unreasonably high considering the circumstances.
+As such, if a child support obligor loses their job, receives a significant pay cut or goes through a significant change in the timeshare percentage with the children, the obligor must file a motion to modify, or they will be ordered to continue to pay a child support amount that is unreasonably high considering the circumstances.

 Our attorneys at GYL have experience seeking child support modification orders in all San Diego Family Courts, as well as in cases involving the Department of Child Support Services.
 Contact us today for help.

 Child Support FAQs